Superb lyrebird: Vocalisation and mimicry

-The superb lyrebird is renowned for its elaborate vocal mimicry, with an estimated 70-80% of the male's vocalisations consisting of imitations of other species, mostly other birds but occasionally marsupials.
+The superb lyrebird is renowned for its elaborate vocal mimicry, with an estimated 70–80% of the male's vocalisations consisting of imitations of other species, mostly other birds but occasionally marsupials.
 Females also sing, regularly producing both lyrebird-specific song and vocal mimicry.
 Both sexes can intersperse vocal mimicry with lyrebird-specific vocalisations including songs and alarm calls.

 The mimicry of the superb lyrebird is highly accurate, with even the model species at times unable to distinguish between model song and mimicked song.
-For example, one study found that strike-thrushes did not respond any differently to hearing their own songs than to hearing imitations by lyrebirds.
+For example, one study found that shrike-thrushes did not respond any differently to hearing their own songs than to hearing imitations by lyrebirds.

 Generally, juveniles initially learn mimetic items through transmission by older lyrebirds, rather than from the model species themselves.
 This is reflected in the vocalisations of lyrebirds in the Sherbrooke Forest in Victoria, which were observed to frequently mimic the song of pilotbirds, a species that had not been recorded in the area for over 10 years.
 During the winter when the nestlings hatch, adults more frequently mimic model species that are less active during this time, again suggesting that mimetic items are initially learnt from other lyrebirds.

 The quality of mimetic song increases with age, with adult superb lyrebirds having both greater accuracy and a more diverse repertoire of mimetic songs when compared to subadult birds.
 Subadult lyrebirds produce recognisable imitations, which fall short of adult versions in terms of frequency range, consistency and acoustic purity, for example in imitations of the complex whipbird call.

 Like many passerine species, there are significant differences in lyrebird song in different populations over its geographic range.
 These include differences in repertoire and vocalisation characteristics, and may be due to differences in local bird species assemblages, which provide different options for model selection.
 It could also be due to differences in the acoustic environment mediated by vegetation structure, with lyrebirds more likely to mimic fragments of bird songs that are most acoustically prominent.